-The unexpectedly interesting scripture seemed to continue into the frozen earth, and desperately she looked for something she could use to dig.
+The unexpectedly interesting scripture seems to continue into the frozen earth, and desperately she looks for something she could use to dig.

 ‘This is a cemetery, for God’s sake.
 There should be shovels somewhere…’

-Five minutes later, she was on her knees, scratching with a small gardening hand spade.
+Five minutes later, she is on her knees, scratching the frozen earth with a small gardening hand spade.

 What had Magnus said, again?
-She was sure he had mentioned Yggve and the Jomsvikings when they first met, long before she even knew about him being a vampire…
+She is sure he had mentioned Yggve and the Jomsvikings when they first met, long before she even knew about him being a vampire…

-The memories from their time in Paris had been chased from her mind for so long, it hurt to recall them.
-She didn’t want to go there, but she had to, for her granddaughter’s sake.
-Taking a deep breath, she closed her eyes and concentrated.
+The memories from their time in Paris had been chased from her mind for so long, it hurts to recall them.
+She doesn’t want to go there, but she has to, for her granddaughter’s sake.
+Taking a deep breath, she closes her eyes and concentrates.

-Slowly the whining wind seemed to fade, giving place to joyful chirping and the soft rustling of leaves.
+Slowly the whining wind seems to fade, giving place to joyful chirping and the soft rustling of leaves.
 A warm wind caresses her cheek.
 Or is it Magnus’s soft fingers?
 It’s a sunny afternoon in the north of France.
-Magnus has taken both sisters on a picnic in Normandy and they have settled in the shade of a huge oak.
+Magnus has taken both sisters on a picnic in Normandy and they have settled on a blanket in the shade of a huge oak.
 Missy is happily chatting about Norman history with Magnus, and after William the Conqueror they’ve switched over to Vikings in general.
-But Granny doesn’t listen, she can’t help but wish they could have left the boisterous teen at the hotel.
-She’s enjoying the warmth of the sun and Magnus’s long fingers stroking her hair.
+But Granny doesn’t really listen.
+She can’t help but wish they had left the boisterous teen back at the hotel.
+She tries to concentrate on enjoying the warmth of the sun and Magnus’s long fingers stroking her hair.
 They have shared a bottle of wine and Granny is contentedly dozing off, her head on Magnus’s lap, his low warm voice adding to the feeling of drowsy happiness…

 ‘… but Viking raiders returned in 980, plundering their way along the Anglo-Saxon coast, in spite of the relative peace that had reigned in Danelaw for over a hundred years… King Æthelred the Unready-’